 Inside the disk

 First, a needle is inserted into the disk.
 Then a special flexible wire (catheter) is threaded through the needle, so that it curves around the inside of the disk.
 When the catheter is in place, part of it is next to the damage in the disk.

 |The catheter is threaded through a needle into the disk.

 Heating the disk

-Once the catheter is in place, it is heated gradually to a high temperature.
+Once the catheter is in place, it's heated slowly to a high temperature.
 The catheter is kept at that temperature for a few minutes.
-Then it is removed.
+Then it's removed.
 The heat may deaden nerves in the disk, preventing these nerves from causing pain.
 The heat may also make the disk shrink.
 This may mean that the disk no longer presses on nerves.
 The heated tissue will slowly heal over the next few months and form scar tissue.
 This scar tissue may:

 The risks and complications of electrothermal catheter therapy include:

 © 2000-2022 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.